 A collection of AWS resources in a geographic area.
 Each AWS Region is isolated and independent of the others to provide fault tolerance, stability, and resilience.
-For more information, see Specify which AWS Regions your account can use.
+For more information, see Managing AWS Regions in AWS General Reference.

 regression

 An ML technique that predicts a numeric value.
 For example, to solve the problem of "What price will this house sell for?" an ML model could use a linear regression model to predict a house's sale price based on known facts about the house (for example, the square footage).